Being able to float horizontally either on your back or front helps with your swimming.

 Well, the vertical float fallout looks very similar.
 Only the up and down movement comes from changing the amount of air in your lungs.

-Watch the video below to see how to align your whole body and breathe to move yourself along a nice vertical axis.
+Watch the video below to see how to align your whole body and breathe to move along a nice vertical axis.